 Colorado Laws on Record Sealing | CRS – Visit the official website for the Colorado Revised Statutes to read up on their laws for record sealing.
 Access the site to learn the definitions, process, whose exempt from record sealing, and other valuable information.

-Expungement & Record Sealing Attorney in Denver, Colorado
+Expungement & Record Sealing Denver Attorney, CO

 When applying for expungement or sealing, it is the job of an attorney to prepare what is called a “petition” to the court.
 Your lawyer is required to explain why they think that you are eligible for the concealment of your offenses and the reasons that you would like the change.
 A hearing will then be held, based upon your petition.